Christian's Church, Copenhagen: Construction phase

 In return for his approval and donation of the lot, the king laid down very specific guidelines for the placement and design of the church building.

 Nicolai Eigtved, the king's preferred architect at the time, was charged with the design of the new church but died in 1754, before construction started.
 His son-in-law, Royal Master Builder Georg David Anthon, was entrusted with supervising the construction of the church, which was completed in 1759.
 Anthon also designed the spire, an addition from 1769.

 Frederick's German Church

-The church was originally called Frederik's German Church (Danish: Frederiks Tyske Kirke), and served its original purpose as a church for the German congregation until it was dissolved in 1886.
+The church was originally called Frederiks tyske kirke (English: Frederik's German church), and served its original purpose as a church for the German congregation until it was dissolved in 1886.

 Later history

-In 1901 the name of the church was changed to the current Christian's Church to complement and avoid confusion with Frederik's Church in Frederiksstaden on the other side of the harbour, as well as to commemorate Christian IV, the founder of the Christianshavn area.
+In 1901 the name of the church was changed to the current Christians kirke to complement and avoid confusion with Frederiks kirke in Frederiksstaden on the other side of the harbour, as well as to commemorate Christian IV, the founder of the Christianshavn area.

 Since 1991 it has been a regular parish church for Christian's parish, which includes part of Christianshavn and Slotsholmen.